djpardis/djpardis.github.io/_posts/2024-08-12-startup-advice.markdown

 > *It's hard to beat a person who never gives up.*
 > *— Babe Ruth*

 **Keep focused.** Don't compare your startup to other startups.
 Don't read into startup news.
 Focus on your early customers.
 Focus on your collaborators.
-Focus on well-defined local problems for your first few customers, don't attempt to solve global problems for imaginary customers.
+Focus on well-defined local problems for your first few customers; don't attempt to solve global problems for imaginary customers.

 > *I learned the value of focus.
 I learned it is better to do one product well than two products in a mediocre way.*
 > *— Reed Hastings*